 Sofia a catalyst for next generation vessel innovation

-Cadeler has today announced it will build two new X-class turbine installation vessels, the largest in the offshore wind industry, that have already been commissioned by Siemens Gamesa Renewable Energy to install Sofia's 100 14MW turbines.
+Cadeler has today announced it will build two new X-class turbine installation vessels, the largest in the offshore wind industry, one of which has already been commissioned by Siemens Gamesa Renewable Energy to install Sofia's 100 14MW turbines.

 The two new state-of-the-art wind turbine installation vessels are set to be delivered by late 2024 and early 2025 respectively, right on time for Sofia's turbine installation works.
 The vessels will double the size of the current Cadeler fleet.